saibacloud/weak/CWE-441/README.md

 This app demonstrates **CWE-441: Unintended Proxy or Intermediary (Confused Deputy)** using **SSRF**.

-The idea is simple: there's a link-preview service that fetches URLs on your behalf.
-That server sits inside the network and can reach things you can't.
-If it'll fetch *anything* you tell it to, you can point it at internal services and get the response back — even though you'd normally have no route there.
+There's a link-preview service that fetches URLs on your behalf.
+That server sits inside the network and can reach things that you as a user, cannot.
+If it'll fetch *anything* you tell it to, you can point it at internal services and get the response back, even though you'd normally have no route there.

 ---